|

 Desmond Puts Together Bid For Telegraph Titles

-Richard Desmond, proprietor of Express Newspapers, is understood to have instructed his financial advisors to put together a bid for the Telegraph Group, amid increasing interest in the assets of parent company Hollinger International (see Black Leaves Troubled Hollinger As Predators Circle).
+Richard Desmond, publisher of the Express newspapers, is understood to have instructed his financial advisors to put together a bid for The Telegraph, amid increasing interest in the assets of the paper’s owner Hollinger International.

-A report in today’s Independent claims that Desmond is pressing ahead with his plans and has ordered his financial advisors at Seymour Pierce to put together an offer capable of seeing off other potential bidders.
+However, a report in The Independent claims that Desmond is pressing ahead, and has ordered his finical advisors at Seymour Pierce to put together an offer capable of seeing off other potential bidders.

-Desmond’s Express Newspapers would be able to move quickly on the titles and the group has an advantage over other interested parties in that it owns half of the print works where the Telegraph will be printed until 2009.
+Desmond’s Express Newspapers would be able to move quickly on the titles and the group has an advantage over other interested parties in that it owns half of the print works, where the Telegraph is contracted to be printed until 2009.

-Meanwhile, Stephen Grabiner, the former managing director of the Telegraph Group, has also been tipped as a potential bidder, alongside Candover, the venture capital group which used to own Regional Independent Media.
-News International, publisher of the Times and Sun, is understood to have ruled itself out of the process.
+Meanwhile, Stephen Grabiner, the former managing director of The Telegraph, has also been tipped as a potential bidder, alongside Candover, the venture capital group which used to own Regional Independent Media.
+News International is understood to have ruled itself out of the process.